-- PSY 207 Research Methods in Psychology (3) An introduction to psychology as a scientific process.
+PSY 207 Research Methods in Psychology (3) An introduction to psychology as a scientific process.
 The course covers philosophy of science, designing and performing experiments and quasi-experiments, ethics in experimentation, interpreting data using inferential statistics, and scientific writing.
 Spring semester.
 Prerequisites: PSY 201 and PSY 205 or permission of the instructor.
+Spring semester.

-Spring semester. - PSY 211 Educational Psychology (3) Psychological principles and theories applied to teaching.
+PSY 211 Educational Psychology (3) Psychological principles and theories applied to teaching.
 The coverage of psychological variables that influence teacher functioning in the classroom, the role of human development, learning, instructional models, motivation, classroom management and discipline, the nature of and the response of teachers to exceptionality, and ethnic, racial, and social differences in schools.
 Every semester.
-Cross-listed with EDU 211. - PSY 214 SPSS and Statistical Analysis (1) This course will guide students through the use of SPSS as a statistical analysis tool.
+Cross-listed with EDU 211.

+PSY 214 SPSS and Statistical Analysis (1) This course will guide students through the use of SPSS as a statistical analysis tool.
 Topics will include descriptive statistics, and hypothesis testing for multiple groups, correlation and regression.
-Every semester.
-Pre or co-requisite: PSY 205 or MAT 205. - PSY 229 Lab Developmental (3) This directed experience will focus on current research and methodologies.
-Readings will relate to the theoretical and methodological approaches addressed in class.
-Students will develop and implement research protocols, as well as, collect, analyze and interpret data.
-Alternate years.
-Prerequisite: PSY 201, PSY 205 and PSY 207. - PSY 250 Life Span Development (3) Covers developmental patterns of human beings from conception to death all in the context of God's created order.
+Spring, semester.
+Pre or co-requisite: PSY 205 or MAT 205.

+PSY 250 Life Span Development (3) Covers developmental patterns of human beings from conception to death all in the context of God's created order.
 Physical, cognitive, social, emotional, and spiritual aspects of development will be considered.
 Research methods and approaches will be explored as well.
 Fall semester.

-Prerequisite: PSY 201. - PSY 251 Child Development (3) Development and behavior from conception through middle childhood, including genetic influences, developmental processes, and psychological processes related to physical, linguistic, social, intellectual, emotional, and personal development.
+PSY 251 Child Development (3) Development and behavior from conception through middle childhood, including genetic influences, developmental processes, and psychological processes related to physical, linguistic, social, intellectual, emotional, and personal development.
 Fall semester.

-Prerequisite: PSY 201. - PSY 252 Adolescent Development (3) Physiological, psychological, social, developmental, and educational aspects from the beginning of puberty to the attainment of maturity.
+PSY 252 Adolescent Development (3) Physiological, psychological, social, developmental, and educational aspects from the beginning of puberty to the attainment of maturity.
 Spring semester.

-Prerequisite: PSY 201. - PSY 253 Adulthood and Aging (3) Processes and principles of development in adulthood and in aging.
+PSY 253 Adulthood and Aging (3) Processes and principles of development in adulthood and in aging.
 Consideration of normal life stages, social and physical changes, and the special issues associated with geriatric populations.
 Spring semester.

-Prerequisite: PSY 201. - PSY 254 Marriage and the Family (3) This course has as its purpose to understand the Biblically created order of marriage and subsequent family life.
+PSY 254 Marriage and the Family (3) This course has as its purpose to understand the Biblically created order of marriage and subsequent family life.
 The impact of the Fall will be considered as well the redemptive work of Christ in family relationships.
 Many topics will be covered and will include personalities, expectations, dating and mate selection, roles, communication, and financial stewardship.
+Spring semester.

-Spring semester. - PSY 260 Tests and Measures (3) Methods, techniques, and instruments, including methods of construction, critical analysis, laboratory experience.
+PSY 260 Tests and Measures (3) Methods, techniques, and instruments, including methods of construction, critical analysis, laboratory experience.
 Fall semester, even years.
-Prerequisite: PSY 201 and PSY 205. - PSY 313 Abnormal Psychology (3) Empirically-based principles of psychopathology.
+Prerequisite: PSY 201 and PSY 205.

+PSY 313 Abnormal Psychology (3) Empirically-based principles of psychopathology.
 Surveys classical "mental illnesses" from various perspectives.
-Every semester.
-Prerequisite: PSY 201. - PSY 320 Conditioning and Learning (4) Experimental and theoretical approaches to the principles of learning as seen in classical conditioning, operant conditioning, verbal learning, etc. Special emphasis placed on the principles of reinforcement.
-Laboratory experiences with control of animal behavior and field experiences in the observations of behavior included.
-Fall semester, alternate years.
-Prerequisites: PSY 201, PSY 205 and PSY 207 or permission of the instructor. - PSY 325 Cognitive Psychology (4) Investigates human mental processes.
-Covers the current research and theory of cognition, perception, representation of knowledge, models of memory, problem solving, reasoning, use of language, cognitive development, and intelligence.
-Spring semester.
-Prerequisites: PSY 201, PSY 205 and PSY 207. - PSY 326 Emotion and Memory (3) This course will provide an overview of biological, cognitive, and social factors involved in how emotion effects memory.
-Some specific areas of study include: what brain areas mediate memory and emotion, how emotion can lead to either improved or impoverished lifespan issues such as what capacity do infants and Geneva College children have to remember emotional experiences, and how does old age or mental illness effect memory.
-Spring semester, alternate years.
-Prerequisite: PSY 201, PSY 205, and PSY 207.
+Fall semester.
+Prerequisite: PSY 201.